rastern/umsg/docs/source/userguide.rst

 negates this.
 Lastly, *umsg* defaults to the :py:const:`logging.INFO` level.
 This is for two reasons.
-First, libraries don't usually emit a lot of general messages, and by isolating to the module, the developer is already required to deliberately enabling library logs, so they most likely will override with their own desired level.
-Second, *umsg* does support generic application logging, which more often desires general information messages by default.
+First, libraries don't usually emit a lot of general messages, and by isolating to the module, the developer is already required to deliberately enabling library logs, so they should override with their own desired level.
+Second, *umsg* does support generic application logging, which more often requires general information messages by default.
 If the application so requires, :py:const:`logging.DEBUG` can be easily enabled, though we shouldn't assume this is required by default for all applications.